Coaching For Equity March-May 2023

 You’ll return to your context with an expanded understanding of educational inequities and with clear action steps to implement.
-You’ll also be able to engage in equity-centered conversations and begin applying the learning from Virtual Learning Part 1.
+You’ll also be able to engage in equity-centered conversations and begin applying the learning from Part 1.
 During this period between Part 1 and Part 2, you’ll be encouraged to note your learnings and the new areas for growth you become aware of so that you can refine those areas in Part 2.

 Approximately 4-6 weeks later, you will reconvene with your Bright Morning facilitator and community of practitioners to take your learning to the next level.
 You’ll observe masterful demonstrations of coaching conversations focused on equity, learn strategies for having conversations about identity and beliefs, and analyze elements of effective coaching conversations.
 Of course, you’ll also engage in many practice conversations of your own and receive targeted feedback.
 This is where you will develop your ability to facilitate the necessary conversations to change inequitable systems and practices.
 By the conclusion of Part 2, you’ll be able to see how much growth you’ve made in coaching for equity.

 Anyone who seeks a non-judgmental learning space to acquire a deeper understanding of racism and educational equity

 Educators who see educational inequities but don’t know what to say or do, or who seek to refine what you say and do